-A literature review is a compilation of relevant information from scholarly works that support your research direction.
-What, in general, does the literature say about your topic?
-This need not be an exhaustive review (yet), but you should cite some of the major theories, research, and writers in the field.
-The purpose of this section is to establish a foundation for your Dissertation Proposal and Dissertation Manuscript Chapter 2, Literature Review.
+A literature review is a compilation of relevant information from scholarly works that support the research direction.
+What, in general, does the literature say about the topic?
+This need not be an exhaustive review (yet), but major theories, research, and writers in the field should be cited.
+The purpose of this section is to establish a foundation for the Dissertation Proposal and Dissertation Manuscript Chapter 2, Literature Review.